 Pope Benedict XVI taught that a family is strengthened when the parents agree “on principles of upbringing,” when they are “open to other families” and when they are “attentive toward the poor.”

-Indeed, with this extraordinary synod, Pope Francis is affirming his predecessors’ contributions and bringing bishops and laymen and women together, with the goal of restoring a damaged and marginalized institution.
+Indeed, with this extraordinary synod, Pope Francis is affirming his predecessors’ contributions and bringing bishops and laymen and women (see interview with American participants on page 2) together with the goal of restoring a damaged and marginalized institution.

 Echoing the words of St. John Paul II in Veritatis Splendor, Cardinal Burke called on Catholics to guard the “splendor of truth of the Church’s teaching about marriage, which is foundational, for society and for the Church itself.”